spearwolf/doorkeeper/README.md

 DELETE /tokens
 ```

-Destroy all tokens.
+Invalidate all login tokens.
+So all clients have to log in again when they want to create new session tokens.

+> NOTE: the existing session tokens will remain in place until they expire

-You need to pass your token as header parameter: `Authorization: Bearer xyz123`.
+You need to pass your session token as header parameter: `Authorization: Bearer xyz123`.

 | parameter | type | in | description |
 |-----------|------|----|-------------|